jamesplease/timeline-utils/README.md

 the dead space can add up to being several seconds of time.
 It is important to understand and be conscious of the impact of dead space on your visualization.

+### Frame Bin

+A frame bin is the space that an individual frame takes up on a timeline.
+At low zoom levels, bins have 0 width, as many frames fit into a single pixel.
+Once you pass the point where a single frame is rendered at 1px, then individual frames have a non-zero bin size.

 ## API Arguments

 Timeline Utils is a collection of functions that can be useful for working with visualizations.
 Many of the functions